Cyfine/EmoTagsTitler/README.md

 Add emoji to the title of notes with emoji tags.
 If you find this helpful, please buy me a coffee.

+**Dropbox does not like emojis, any files with emojis in its name won't be synced.**

 <a href="https://www.buymeacoffee.com/cyfine">
 <img src="bmc-button.png" alt="Image description" width="200">
 </a>